Never, ever shake or hurt a baby.

 Never, ever shake or hurt a baby.
 It can cause lasting brain damage or death.
 If you are worried that your baby is unwell contact your GP or call NHS 111.

-Parents and people looking after babies can sometimes get so angry and frustrated with a baby’s cry, they lose control and shake their baby – which is highly dangerous, leading to lifelong injuries and, potentially death.
-Check that the caregivers understand how to cope with crying before leaving their baby with them.
+Parents and people looking after babies can sometimes get so angry and frustrated with a baby’s cry, they lose control and shake their baby.
+This is highly dangerous, leading to lifelong injuries and, potentially death.
+Check that the carers understand how to cope with crying before leaving their baby with them.

-Studies show that a key trigger to a baby being shaken is the caregiver’s inability to stop an infant crying and the link between the normal age of Peak Crying around 6 weeks to 3 months:
+Studies show that a key trigger to a baby being shaken is the caregiver’s inability to stop an infant crying.
+The link between the normal age of Peak Crying is around 6 weeks to 3 months:

-- 24 out of 100, 000 hospital admissions for babies are due to abusive head trauma/ 200 children are killed or hurt annually in the UK / These figures are likely to be a significant underestimate as may not be recorded as abuse but considered accidental or milder cases may not present to hospital (Barlow and Minns 2000, cited by NSPCC)
+- 24 out of 100,000 hospital admissions for babies are due to abusive head trauma.
+200 children are killed or hurt annually in the UK.
+These figures are likely to be much higher as it may not be recorded as abuse but considered accidental, or milder cases may not present to hospital.
+(Barlow and Minns 2000, cited by NSPCC)

 - Human and Emotional cost for parents and families who have lost a child

-- Psychological care for parents and family members losing a child
+- Mental health care for parents and family members losing a child

-- AHT can be preventable with a multi-agency public health approach.
+- Abusive Head Trauma (AHT) can be avoided with a multi-agency public health approach

 - Caregivers lose control and shake – baby stops crying